hyagli/cdc-python-netcore/README.md

         }
     }'

-Create a new poll question using the admin page at http://localhost:8000/admin/polls/question/add/
+Create new poll questions using the admin page at http://localhost:8000/admin/polls/question/add/ to trigger Kafka events.

-To see if everything is running as expected go to our kafdrop container page at http://localhost:9000/ You should see the topics.
+To see if everything is running as expected go to our kafdrop container page at http://localhost:9000/ You should see the topics and produced messages.

 To prepare a protobuf file between python and .net core, I wrote a proto file: `/proto/question.proto`.
-To compile the proto file, you can install the protobuf compiler using:
+To install the protobuf compiler on a Mac without problems use:

     brew install protobuf

-And run the following command inside the proto folder (I've already included the compiled output of the proto file in the repo).
+And run the following command inside the proto folder (I've already included the compiled output of the proto file in this repo).

     protoc question.proto --python_out=./output/python/ --csharp_out=./output/csharp/ --descriptor_set_out=question.desc

-We now need an outbox table to implement the cdc outbox pattern using Debezium.
+We now need an outbox table to implement the outbox pattern using Debezium.
 I created the Outbox model for this:

     class Outbox(models.Model):
         id = models.UUIDField(primary_key=True, default=uuid.uuid4, editable=False)